make-all/tuya-local/README.md

 - Remora pool heatpump
 - BWT FI 45 heatpump
 - Poolex Silverline, Q-line and Vertigo heatpumps
-- IPS Pro Pool-Systems Heatpump (seems to match Fairland Inver-X as well)
+- IPS Pro pool-systems heatpump (seems to match Fairland Inver-X as well)
-- W'eau Pool Heatpump
+- W'eau pool heatpump
 - Fairland IPHCR15 pool heatpump (matches others above, but allows control of heat/cool modes while others seem to be fixed to auto only)

 - these seem to use a small number of common controllers with minor variations, and many other Pool heatpumps will work using the above configurations.